javmarina/Nintendo-Switch-Remote-Control/gui/README.md

  6. Open client program, configure options (particularly, write the same session ID), and click on "Start".
 Connection should be established soon.

 If you can't get the setup running, [this issue](https://github.com/javmarina/Nintendo-Switch-Remote-Control/issues/2) might be helpful.
 Remember to set the correct baudrate for serial communication, which is 1 Mbps by default and is saved inside the compiled firmware.
 You can edit `BAUD` in [avr.h](/firmware/include/avr.h), recompile and reflash.

-# Signaling server

-Right now, no real signaling server is provided by default.
-You have to deploy and host your own one.
-If you use the provided JARs, a server must be running locally.

 # Discord bot configuration